giavac/AWS-CSA-2019-study-notes/Course/EC2/README.md

 A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.

 * All Inbound traffic is Blocked by Default.
+You need to change the Security Group to allow it.
-* All Outbound traffic is Blocked by Default.
+* All Outbound traffic is allowed.
+Even removing the Outbound Security Group has no effect on outbound traffic.
-* All security groups changes are applied immediately.
+* All security groups changes are applied _immediately_.
-* Security groups are stateful.
+* Security groups are _stateful_.
 For example, if you allow the request to come in, automatically responses can go out even if you don't have anything on the outbound section of your security group.
 * You can specify only allow rules, not deny rules.
+* You can have multiple Security Groups to an EC2 instance.
+(And many EC2 instances can use the same SG).
+* You cannot block specific IP addresses using Security Groups, but instead you need to use Network ACLs.

+## EBS

+Elastic Block Storage.
+Persistent block storage volumes to be used by EC2 instances.
+Automatically replicated within its AZ for availability and durability.
+It's basically a virtual HDD in the cloud.
+Flavours:
+* General Purpose SSD: most work loads. gp2.
+Upt to 16000 IOPS/Volume.
+* Priovisioned IOPS SSD: DBs. io1.
+Up to 64000 IOPS/Volume.
+* Throughput Optimized HDD: big data and data warehouses. st1.
+500 IOPS/Volume.
+* Cold HDD: lowest cost, file servers. sc1.
+250 IOPS/Volume.
+* EBS Magnetic: previous generation HDD.
+Standards.
+40-200 IOPS/Volume.

 ## EBS Volumes & Encrypt Root Device Volume - Lab